History Department / Environmental Science, Policy, and Engineering Program (ESPE)

 5. Once you settled on a subject, email the instructor a title for your paper and one sentence description of your intended subject.
 The instructor will post the titles and the one sentence descriptions of all papers (without the names of proposing students) on the course's website as soon as he receives the emails.
 This will serve as reference of subjects already taken and have become unavailable.

-1. Students may collect the materials (technical and non-technical) for their chosen project form one or more of the following sources: the Internet, publications, professional journals, magazines, textbooks, movies, documentaries, and all other credible sources including interviews with knowledgeable and experienced individuals.
+1. Students may collect the materials (technical and non-technical) for their chosen project from one or more of the following sources: the Internet, publications, professional journals, magazines, textbooks, movies, documentaries, and all other credible sources including interviews with knowledgeable and experienced individuals.

 2. Students are required to cite in their report all the sources they used in their research.
 Any standard method of citation is acceptable.
 Internet sites are cited using the address (URL) of those sites.
 All other references are to be cited with the name of author, year, title of paper or book, page, and publisher.
 Any standard format of citation is acceptable (footnotes and/or bibliography) with proper referencing throughout the text of the paper.